WHAT IS BIOMASS POWER?

 Between them, our members are responsible for around 7-9% of Great Britain's electricity supply.

-We're part of the UK's Renewable Energy Association, which represents a broad range of renewable energy technologies.
+We're part of the UK's Association for Renewable Energy and Clean Technology (REA), which represents a broad range of renewable energy technologies.

 Last quarter, biomass supplied: